jmcmenamy/6.5830_final_project/README.md

 - `\i ../tpch_raw_data/catalog.txt false true Contiguous` will read some of the data each time, contiguously iterating through the file, keep a stat file with the statistics for the subset of data it has read
 - `\i ../tpch_raw_data/catalog.txt true true Stratified` will read some of the data each time by randomly seeking to a point in the file, then reading contiguously from there.

+## Running Godb and removing metadata files between runs

+- `./rundb.sh "\i ../tpch_raw_data/catalog.txt"` will remove all .dat, Stat.txt, and Info.txt files in tpch_raw_data/ between runs.
+This makes it easier to do many trials.
+Just change the command within the quotes for the first input you want to put into godb.
+If you get an error running the script, do `chmod +x rundb.sh`